zyphyres/dondeezco/README.md

-# Shadcn-UI Template Usage Instructions
+# DONDEEZCO Beach Resort | Since 1985 - The longest shoreline in Siquijor Island

-## technology stack
+## Technology stack

 This project is built with: